Finance Index

 Multi-currency payment processing handles vendor payments in local currencies or USD based on vendor preferences and business requirements.
 The system manages currency-specific formatting, amount validation, and provider routing to ensure payments reach vendors in their preferred currency.

 Payment processing accommodates both USD payments to international vendors and local currency payments with FX conversion.
 Each approach carries different timing constraints, with USD international payments following standard scheduling while local currency payments depend on FX quote validity periods.
+This is why cross-border payments are better understood as rate-sensitive workflows, not only date-scheduled payment runs.

 Country-Specific Banking Requirements